Skip to Main Content

 Open Access and Research Funders

-Many research funding bodies have introduced an open access mandate as part of their grants process.
-These funding councils want to ensure that the findings of publicly funded research are made available to the general public as soon as possible.
+Funding councils want to ensure that the findings of publicly funded research are made available to the general public as soon as possible.

 Both the Australian Research Council and the National Health and Medical Research Council have open access policies that ensure that any publication arising, in whole or part, from ARC and NHMRC funding is made free available via an institutional repository within 12 months of the date or publication.
 Both organisations have some exemptions in place in regard to open access publishing.
 More information is available via their policy documents.